- Tech Specs

 Scene to scene, frame to frame, Dolby Vision makes media look better.
 The technology improves on standard 4K high dynamic range (HDR) video, dynamically adjusting visuals to make every image in front of you richer, brighter, and livelier.
 Creators can film and edit their streams, videos, and other content in a format commonly used by industry professionals.

 Displays emit light across a broad spectrum that unfortunately includes some less desirable wavelengths.
-Nebula Display protects your eyes by filtering out blue light before it leaves the screen, preventing eyestrain during long gaming or content creation sessions.
-All Nebula Displays boast flicker-free backlights and blue light filters certified by TÜV Rheinland, allowing you to play in comfort for longer.
+Nebula Display protects your eyes by reducing blue light before it leaves the screen, preventing eyestrain during long gaming or content creation sessions.

 The traditional sRGB space can only produce a fraction of the colors visible to the human eye.
 A display with 100% DCI-P3 coverage encompasses a broader range of hues for more vivid, true-to-life colors, using the same color palette as modern